ABOUT MORRIS DANCING

 Teams develop a particular style and also wear a particular “kit” (or costume) in the same way other dancers wear leotards or ballgowns.
 A team’s kit includes bells (worn on the legs), hankies and sticks.
 Renegade Rose kit features black knee breeches and red shirts, as well as ribbons and baldricks (a kind of sash with the team crest.)

 There are Morris teams all around the United States, in Australia, New Zealand, and of course in England.
 Morris dancers across the world celebrate May Day with dancing and songs.
-In Portland, we dance out during the summer months in city parks around town as frequently as weather permits.
+In Portland, we dance out year round, and, during the summer months, in city parks and other locations around town as frequently as weather permits.